When it comes to

 - Get to the nearest hospital.

-Polk Medical Center is an Acute Stroke Ready Hospital and can quickly and effectively treat and stabilize stroke patients prior to sending them to a primary or comprehensive stroke center.
-Floyd Medical Center is just 22 miles north of Polk Medical Center.
+Atrium Health Polk Medical Center is an Acute Stroke Ready Hospital and can quickly and effectively treat and stabilize stroke patients prior to sending them to a primary or comprehensive stroke center.
+Atrium Health Floyd Medical Center is just 22 miles north of Atrium Health Polk Medical Center.

-- Advanced Certification for its Primary Stroke Center from The Joint Commission.
+- Recognized as a Primary Stroke Center by The Joint Commission.
 The certification recognizes centers that have the critical elements to achieve long-term success in improving outcomes for stroke patients.

-Polk Medical Center is recognized as a Primary Stroke Center by The Joint Commission.
+Atrium Health Polk Medical Center is recognized as an Acute Stroke Ready Hospital by The Joint Commission.

 What is a Stroke?